Fragtality/Any2GSX/README.md

 **Fenix2GSX for Automation and Volume Control**

-- Do not enable GSX Automation or Volume Control in the default Profile. -OR-
+- Do not enable GSX Automation or Volume Control in the default Profile -OR-
-- Create a dedicated Profile (with a SimObject contains Match for 'FNX_3') for the Fenix with GSX Automation and Volume Control disabled.
+- Create a dedicated Profile (with a SimObject contains Match for 'FNX_3') for the Fenix with GSX Automation and Volume Control disabled
-- You can use/install the 'Fenix - PilotsDeck only' Profile in the Plugins View as a Template and then just disable PilotsDeck Integration.
+- You can use/install the 'Fenix - PilotsDeck only' Profile in the Plugins View as a Template and then just disable PilotsDeck Integration

 <br/>

 **Fenix2GSX for Automation and Volume Control & Any2GSX for PilotsDeck Integration**

-- Install the 'Fenix - PilotsDeck only' Profile in the Plugins View from the Plugin-Repo
+- Install the 'Fenix - PilotsDeck only' Profile in the Plugins View from the [Plugin-Repository](https://github.com/Fragtality/Any2GSX-Plugins)

 <br/>

 **Fenix native Automation (and Volume Control)**

 - Remove Fenix2GSX from your System (via the Installer)
-- Install the 'Fenix - Native' Profile in the Plugins View from the Plugin-Repo
+- Install the 'Fenix - Native' Profile in the Plugins View from the [Plugin-Repository](https://github.com/Fragtality/Any2GSX-Plugins)
 - If you want to use Fenix' native Volume Control, disable the Volume Control in this Any2GSX Profile
 - Check/Restore the Fenix EFB GSX Settings to your Preference
 - Only start loading the Aircraft in the EFB when being in the Departure Phase (Avionic Powered + External Power connected + Nav Lights on)